Fort Douaumont: History

 Construction work started in 1885 near the village of Douaumont, on some of the highest ground in the area and the fort was continually reinforced until 1913.
 It has a total surface area of 30000 m2 and is approximately 400 m long, with two subterranean levels protected by a steel reinforced concrete roof 12 m thick resting on a sand cushion.
 These improvements had been completed by 1903.
 The entrance to the fort was at the rear.
 Two main tunnels ran east–west, one above the other, with barrack rooms and corridors to outlying parts of the fort branched off of the main tunnels.
 The fort was equipped with numerous armed posts, a 155 mm rotating/retractable gun turret, a 75 mm gun rotating/retractable gun turret, four other 75 mm guns in flanking "Bourges Casemates" that swept the intervals and several machine-gun turrets.
 Entry into the moat around the fort was interdicted by Hotchkiss anti-personnel revolving cannons located in wall casemates or "Coffres" present at each corner.

 With hindsight, Douaumont was much better prepared to withstand the heaviest bombardments than the Belgian forts that had been crushed by German 420 mm Gamma howitzers in 1914.
 The German invasion of Belgium in 1914 had forced military planners to radically rethink the utility of fortification in war.
 The Belgian forts had been quickly destroyed by German artillery and easily overrun.
+However, the Belgian forts were built with unreinforced concrete, with many layers that easily broke apart.
 In August 1915, General Joseph Joffre approved the reduction of the garrison at Douaumont and at other Verdun forts.
 Douaumont was stripped of all its weaponry except for the two turreted guns that were too difficult to remove: a 155 mm and a 75 mm gun.
 The two "Casemates de Bourges" bunkers, one on each side of the fort, were disarmed of their four 75s.
 The garrison was mostly middle-aged reservists, under the command of the city's military governor and not the field army.